ARM-software/vscode-cmsis-csolution/README.md

   1. Find the **Cmsis-csolution: Auto Generate Cprj** setting and clear its checkbox.

-<a name="convert-a-keil-mdk-project-to-a-csolution-project"></a>
-## ➤ Convert a Keil MDK project to a csolution project
+## Convert a Keil MDK project to a csolution project

 You can convert a Keil MDK project to csolution project from the **Arm CMSIS csolution** extension.